General & Emergency Surgery Compensation Claims

-You have up to 3 years from the date you became aware that your injury or further illness was caused by negligent treatment, to make a claim.
+You have up to three years from the date you became aware that your injury or further illness was caused by negligent treatment, to make a claim.
 It is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the treatment are fresh to mind.

 You are able to make a claim on a child’s behalf at any time after the surgery has occurred, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.

-If you would like to pursue a claim on behalf of a loved one who has sadly passed away and negligent treatment contributed towards their death, you can make a claim within 3 years of that date.
+If you would like to pursue a claim on behalf of a loved one who has sadly passed away and negligent treatment contributed towards their death, you can make a claim within three years of that date.